-The remit of the Nomination Committee is to identify members, elders, deacons and ministers with particular skills and experience for serving on an agency of the Church, and then recommend those names to the General Assembly.
+The Nomination Committee is tasked with identifying members, elders, deacons, and ministers with particular skills and experience for serving on an agency of the Church.
+The Committee then recommends those names to the General Assembly.
 The Assembly has the power to accept or reject these nominations.

 Proposing individuals for appointment